-- 3. Fill out the Create a Cloud Files endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default.
+- 3. Fill out the Create a Cloud Files endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Placement area, select where the logging call should be placed in the generated VCL.
+Valid values are Format Version Default, waf_debug_waf_debug_log), and None.
+See our guide on changing log placement for more information. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
 Our discussion of format strings provides more information. - In the Timestamp format field, optionally enter a timestamp format for log files.
-The default is an string.
-Our guide on changing where log files are written provides more information. - In the Bucket name field, type the name of the Cloud Files container in which to store the logs. - In the User field, type the username of the Cloud Files user you created above.

-- In the Access key field, type the API key of your Cloud Files account. - In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
+The default is an strftime compatible string.
+Our guide on changing where log files are written provides more information. - In the Bucket name field, enter the name of the Cloud Files container in which to store the logs. - In the User field, enter the username of the Cloud Files user you created above. - In the Access key field, enter the API key of your Cloud Files account. - In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to 3600 seconds. - 4.
 Click the Advanced options link of the Create a Cloud Files endpoint page and decide which of the optional fields to change, if any.

 - 5. Fill out the Advanced options of the Create a Cloud Files endpoint page as follows: - In the Path field, optionally enter the path within the bucket to store the files.
 The path ends with a trailing slash.
 If this field is left empty, the files will be saved in the bucket's root path.
 Our guide on changing where log files are written provides more information. - In the PGP public key field, optionally enter a PGP public key that Fastly will use to encrypt your log files before writing them to disk.
 You will only be able to read the contents by decrypting them with your private key.
 The PGP key should be in PEM (Privacy-Enhanced Mail) format.
-See our guide on Log encryption for more information. - In the Select a log line format area, select the log line format for your log messages.
-Our guide on changing log line formats provides more information. - In the Placement area, select where the logging call should be placed in the generated VCL.
-Valid values are Format Version Default, None, and waf_debug (waf_debug_log).
-Selecting None creates a logging object that can only be used in custom VCL.
-See our guide on WAF logging for more information about waf_debug_log. - From the Region menu, select the region to stream logs to.

-- In the Compression field, optionally select the compression format you want applied to the log files.
+See our guide on log encryption for more information. - In the Select a log line format area, select the log line format for your log messages.
+Our guide on changing log line formats provides more information. - From the Region menu, select the region to stream logs to. - In the Compression field, optionally select the compression format you want applied to the log files.
 Our guide on changing log compression options provides more information. - 6.
 Click the Create button to create the new logging endpoint. - 7.
 Click the Activate button to deploy your configuration changes.